Table of contents

 150K+ changemakers already subscribed

 To hit your campaign goals, you need to broaden your supporter base.
-But how can you reach new donors if they never interacted with your organization in the past?
+But how can you reach new donors if they have yet to interact with your organization in the past?

-Below, we explain what donor prospecting is, how to begin, and the tools you need to make your prospecting efforts a success.
+Below, we explain what donor prospecting is, how to begin, and the tools you need to make your donor identification and solicitation a success.

 What is donor prospecting, exactly?